 Want to know how Ohio is doing with its COVID-19 Vaccination Program?
 CLICK HERE for the COVID Vaccination Dashboard

 ADDITIONAL INFORMATION: Questions and Answers for Richland Public Health registration

 A: Richland Public Health is open from 8 am to 4 pm Monday through Friday.

 Q: When I call, do I need to tell them about any medical conditions I have?

-Q: Where do I go to get my vaccine shot after I have an appointment time?
+Q: Where do I go for my appointment?

-A: All appointments with Richland Public Health will be in the Corley Room (lower level, back parking lot).
+A: All appointments will be in the Public Health Clinic (main level, upper parking lot).
 Richland Public Health is located at 555 Lexington Avenue in Mansfield.
-Please park in the lower lot.
-The entrance to the Corley Room is in the back (follow signs on the sidewalk).
-There are no stairs and there is a restroom available.
+There is a ramp as you enter and there is a restroom available.

 Q: What if I have to cancel my appointment?